wadetb/life/readme.md

 * Students design their own patterns using the worksheets and predict the outcomes.
 * Students use the computer in small groups testing the patterns they created, and experimenting with the example patterns.
 Motivated students should be able to create a working "glider gun".

+## Code

+The activity is written in simple HTML and JavaScript, advanced students might like to try changing the color of the dots, or altering the rules.
+How does it change if some of them are disabled?